VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 # Changelog

 ## v3.2.3
-- Improved the stability and reliability of the plugin.
+- Improved performance of the plugin on large repos with 100,000s of commits in history.

 ## v3.2.2
 - Improve CI build stability.